open/close all folders

 - X-Men: Apocalypse: En Sabah Nur has accumulated countless mutant abilities over the millennia, and Professor X's sole superpower is Telepathy, yet the former's face is filled with wonder when he first perceives the latter's gift while Charles is mentally communicating with Magneto.
 It speaks volumes that a near-invincible, practically immortal "god" can be wowed by Xavier's skill.

 Apocalypse: The answer.

-- The Ellimist, the Big Good, Cosmic Entity of Animorphs charged with watching over sentient life, routinely uses the heroes as pawns (he and Crayak mutually agree not to interfere directly, as the last time they did an entire systems died).
+- The Ellimist, the Big Good, Cosmic Entity of Animorphs charged with watching over sentient life, routinely uses the heroes as pawns (he and Crayak mutually agree not to interfere directly, as the last time they did a sizeable chunk of the galaxy was wiped out).
 Though he claims to only appear omniscient, he is impressed by things like Marco snarking in his presence or Jake's idea for neutralizing Crayak's elite shock troopers (a single memory of him and Cassie kissing makes it into the Howlers' collective genetic memory, which will lead them to stop killing things for fun).

 - The Dresden Files:

 - In Dead Beat, Harry Dresden is able to summon the Erlking, one of the most powerful lords of the Fae, to a summoning circle and hold him there, in order to prevent the bad guys being able to use the power of The Wild Hunt to their own ends.
 Later, the Erlking is so impressed by Harry raising a zombie T-Rex that he promises not to seek revenge upon Harry... this time.

 - In Skin Game Harry comes face to face with Hades, the Greek god of the underworld, who proves to be a pretty nice guy who is so impressed at Harry's past exploits he just wants to shake his hand.